-The Retail segment brings in about 60% of Humana's revenue.
+The Retail segment brings in more than 60% of Humana's revenue.
 Most of its sales come from government program premiums -- primarily Medicare premiums.
 The segment also provides some commercial individual health plans including HMOs and PPOs.
 The group also holds a collection of contracts with states to provide Medicaid, dual-eligible, and long-term support services benefits as well as its contracts with the Centers for Medicaid and Medicare Services (CMS).

 The Group and Specialty segment accounts for about 10% of revenue.
 It sells commercial health plans (including HMOs and PPOs) to corporate accounts on a fully-insured basis or an ASO (administrative services only) basis.
 Specialty benefits including dental, vision, and life insurance are marketed to individuals and employers, as well.

 The group's former Individual Commercial segment consisted of its individual commercial fully-insured medical health insurance operations, which it exited in early 2018.

 Humana has expanded the geographic reach of its Medicare plans, and now has at least one Medicare product available in every state in the US.
 Its largest markets are located in the southern and midwestern US, including Florida, Texas, and Kentucky.

 In addition to its headquarters in Louisville, Kentucky, the company has locations for customer service, enrollment, and/or claims processing in Tampa, Florida; Cincinnati, Ohio; San Juan, Puerto Rico; and Green Bay, Wisconsin.